Aymanw1998/DogForLife/README.md

 2) Release the ZIP folder
 3) Go to the "EXE" folder
 4) Run the setup file
+5) The application will be installed on the computer
+    - the name of application is: DogForLife (can search where saved and installed (the app) in the search (windows key+Q)
 - must have all the files in the "EXE" folder together (download the entire folder) in oreder to run successfully